Marcus Williams (safety): 2017

-On January 14, 2018, Williams made five combined tackles, two pass deflections, and intercepted a pass from Case Keenum, enabling the Saints to score a touchdown and bring their score within three points of the Vikings.
-At the end of the game, with the Saints up by one point, Williams whiffed trying to hit Stefon Diggs instead of tackling him.
-With no other defenders between him and the end zone, Diggs took an intermediate pass along the right sideline from Keenum for a 61-yard touchdown as time expired.
-The play lifted Minnesota to a 29–24 victory in the NFC Divisional Round and eliminated New Orleans from the playoffs.
-On that play, Williams lowered his head and attempted to hit Diggs without seeing him.
-He not only whiffed on Diggs, he accidentally knocked teammate Ken Crawley off his feet.
+On January 14, 2018, Williams made five combined tackles (three solo), two pass deflections, and intercepted a pass from Case Keenum, leading to a Saints' touchdown, bringing them within three points of the Vikings.
+At the end of the game, with the Saints up by one point, Williams lowered his head and was unable to see Stefon Diggs when he whiffed while he attempted a hit, instead of tackling Diggs, leading to Williams missing and instead accidentally knocking teammate Ken Crawley off his feet.
+Leaving Diggs with no other defenders between him and the end zone, as he caught an intermediate pass along the right sideline to score a 61–yard touchdown as time expired with Minnesota winning a 29–24 in the Divisional Round.
 The play became known as the Minneapolis Miracle.